top of page

 Now, this doesn’t mean that all parodies are satires.
 Some parodies may simply apply the styles of high works of literature to works that are more “humble” in their settings or ambitions.

 For example, Ulyssess (published in 1922), a modernist novel by James Joyce is a parody of Homer’s Odyssey.
-The Odyssey tells the epic tale of the Greek Hero, Odysseus, travelling for 10 years after the Trojan War to get back to his island home of Ithaca.
+The Odyssey tells the epic tale of the Greek Hero, Odysseus, traveling for 10 years after the Trojan War to get back to his island home of Ithaca.

 Ulysses contrasts this with one day in the life of three Dubliners over the course of a single day — June 16, 1904.
 Another example is Derek Walcott’s Omeros, which is also based on Homer’s Iliad, but which replaces the Greek heroes of Hector and Achilles with a fisherman and bus driver from the Caribbean island of Saint Lucia.
 In this article, we discuss the various types of parody, including Goerge Orwell's Animal Farm (publsihed in 1945)